-Roy Eaton in Bryant Park plays piano live, taking his turn in the noontime concert series.
-We recorded him introducing, then playing Bach’s Prelude in C.
+Roy Eaton live in Bryant Park, playing piano, last year, took his annual turn in the noontime concert series.
+In a season before we heard about COVID-19, we recorded him introducing, then playing Bach’s Prelude in C.

 It was 1955.
 Eaton had already played Carnegie Hall and was a Korean War Veteran.

 Soon, he would become the advertising industry’s Jackie Robinson.

 Roy Eaton’s mother told it straight.

 “You have to do 200% to get recognition for 100%,” she said.